brittwage/grocery-list/README.md

-Shopping list project following the old-version of the instruction
+Shopping list project following the old-version of the instructions